Luggage & Bags: The Foundation of Smart Packing

 - Layers for chilly mornings and evenings: It gets cold on early morning drives.

-- Wide-brim hat with a chin strap (e.g., Sunday Afternoons Ultra Adventure Hat).
+- Wide-brim hat with a chin strap so it doesn’t fly away.

-Convertible hiking pants: Pants that zip into shorts are ideal.
+Convertible hiking pants: Pants that zip into shorts are a great idea.
+I didn’t have it so I brought my quick-dry hiking pants with 50 UPF.

 Cape Town Outfits